wombleton/gitlaw-nz/acts/H/Health Act 1956.md

         *   (v) set out a timetable for managing the public health risks that have been identified as being associated with that drinking-water supply; and

-        *   (vi) comply with any additional requirements imposed by the Director-General by notice in writing given to the supplier, as to the content and format of public health risk management plans:
+        *   (vi) comply with any additional requirements imposed by the Director-General by notice in writing given to the supplier, as to the content and format of water safety plans: